iamsiriil/sc_musicengine/README.md

 A dynamic chord library for Harmonizer 02, implemented in SuperCollider

-## Something
+## Rules

-* Maximum of seven notes allowed
+* Root/octave can't be of any other type other than Perfect.
+* Chord note number may range from two to seven.
-* Degree clashes are not allowed (m2/M2, P4/A11, etc.)
+* Degree clashes are not allowed (m2/M2, P4/A11, etc.).
-* Note clashes are not allowed (m3/A9, A4/d5, etc.)
+* Note clashes are not allowed (m3/A9, A4/d5, etc.).
 * Diminished seconds and augmented sevenths are not allowed, since they clash with the root.

+## Interval Types

+Depending on the degree, an interval may be diminished, minor, perfect, major or augmented.
+Represented, respectively, with: d, m, P, M, A.

 ## Allowed Intervals